TeamExtreme0/Base-of-Self-aware-Ai/README.md

-# Base-of-Self-aware-Ai
-•We are implemented base concepts of AI in our project.
+# Base of Self-aware Ai

-This is base mode of self-aware AI is that the AI is aware of its own existence and is able to think and Process information independently.
+• This is base mode of self-aware AI is that the AI is aware of its own existence and is able to think and Process information independently.

- Install requirment file
-  run in terminal "pip install -r requirements.txt"
+• We Are created an Self-aware AI using python.
+In that we are added natural language processing, machine learning, neural network, deep learning, automations, voice recognition, data science. data mining Etc…

+• The user interface is a digital interface, where the user can speak questions or commands.
+The AI will respond accordingly.
+The AI will learn from the questions and commands that it is given, and will provide better solutions over time.
+The self-aware AI is designed to be use as a real human, that providing information and Thinking like humans.